Sheep-y/Modnix/README.md

 You can try to get support on the #mods channel on [official Discord](https://discordapp.com/invite/phoenixpoint).

+## Sementic Versioning

+Starting from 1.0, Modnix uses Sementic Versioning.

+Minor updates that are expected to not break normal mods will be considered minor.
+Otherwise virtually every release will be major.

 ## License

 The Injector and Mod Loader are released to the public domain.